Miihir79/NotificationTracker/README.md

 ### About the app

-Never miss a notification again with Notigication Tracker app.
+Never miss a notification again with Notification Tracker app.
 This app has features like:

 - List of 10 most recent notifications on home screen 🔟
 - List of all notification
 - List of app wise notification
 - Search feature🔎 to help you find that missed notification!
-- Get the text message if even if the sender deletes it 🔕 as long as you've recieved it as a notification
+- Get the text message if even if the sender deletes it 🔕 as long as you've received  it as a notification

 ### 📸 Screenshots of the app
 <table>